 Base Layer — Finally, there’s a base of high-density poly foam.
 This layer provides the coils with a surface to press off of.

-So, is the Puffy lux Hybrid the online mattress option of your dreams?
-I can’t answer that question for you, but I can offer a few final thoughts to help you decide.
+So, is the Puffy Lux Hybrid the one for you?
+I can’t answer that question, but I can offer a few of my favorite things, as well as complaints, to help you get there on your own.

 My favorite things about the Puffy Lux Hybrid mattress

 I really appreciate the balance of pressure relief and bounce this mattress offers.
-It makes it a great fit for back and side combination sleepers looking for a soft feel.
+The Lux Hybrid is also fairly responsive thanks to the pocketed innerspring coils beneath the foam layers, which allow you to switch sleeping positions without feeling “stuck” in the mattress.
+This makes the bed a nice option for side and back combination sleepers who like a soft feel.
 The great motion isolation and cooling foams in this bed also make it a great mattress for couples.
-In general, if you’re someone who enjoys a soft feel this hybrid mattress could work well for you.
+In general, if you’re someone who enjoys a soft feel, this hybrid mattress could work well for you.

 My Puffy Lux Hybrid mattress complaints

 I don’t think this mattress has great edge support.
 This could be an issue for heavier sleepers especially.
 I also think this mattress might be a bit less durable than a mattress that offers firm support.
 However, Puffy does offer a lifetime warranty on this mattress.
 This warranty is significantly longer than warranties offered by other mattress companies, which is a sign that Puffy is confident that this is a high-quality product.

 How Much Does The Puffy Lux Hybrid Cost?

 Cost is a big factor when choosing a new mattress.
 Take a look at the chart below to get an idea of sizes and pricing.
 And be sure to visit our Puffy mattress coupon page to get a discount.

 Prices listed below will be before discount or offer for each size.